Annapurna Base Camp Trek in Nepal: what to pack, when to trek, + how to prepare

 food on the Annapurna Base Camp trek ↴

 One of the biggest and best surprises of my Annapurna Base Camp trek was how fantastic the food was throughout the entire journey.
-Truly, the food along the trek was absolutely incredible.
+Truly, the food along the trek was incredible.

 FOOD BUDGETING